tuck182/py-kodi-remote-controller/README.md

 ## Summary

-Initially developped as a simple command line client, PyKodi is now a standalone module that could be used to develop Kodi clients in Python.
+Initially developed as a simple command line client, PyKodi is now a standalone module that could be used to develop Kodi clients in Python.
 PyKodi allows you to do many operations on your audio library, like searching for songs and albums, creating playlist, starting or stopping the player (only audio controls are provided).

 In some specific context, it would be great to control Kodi from a terminal, wouldn't it?
 Let's say that you are coding something and want to play some background music.
 The ``cmd`` client is here for that.
 This client provides a command line interface to the PyKodi module.